Contribute to inclusive workplace relationships

 - Engage with people and respond flexibly and positively in diverse groups.

-- Apply knowledge and self-awareness up with the -related dimensions of ambiguous and to deal effectively.
+- Apply knowledge and self-awareness to deal effectively with the diversity-related dimensions of ambiguous situations.

 - Try to understand alternative perspectives.